-The module supports several different roles, including multiple Cryptographic Officer roles, a User role, and an unauthenticated role.
+The module supports several different roles, including multiple Cryptographic Officer roles and a User role.

 Configuration of the module can occur over several interfaces and at different levels depending upon the role assigned to the user.
 There are multiple types of Cryptographic Officers that may configure the module, as follows: